‘We Build The Wall’ trial ends in mistrial; jury deadlocked

 The mistrial in the prosecution of Timothy Shea was granted by U.S. District Judge Analisa Torres after the jury reported for a third time that it could not reach a verdict on any count, saying the deadlock was “abundantly clear.”
 They said extended deliberations had left them “further entrenched in our opposing views.”

+Prosecutors said they were ready to retry the case, though it was unlikely a retrial would occur before the fall.

+Shea and his lawyer did not comment as they left the courthouse.

-After previous notes, the judge urged them to try again.
+After two previous notes last week pointed toward a deadlock, the judge had urged jurors to try again.

 Shea was left to stand trial alone after Steve Bannon, a onetime adviser to then-President Donald Trump, was pardoned.
 And two other defendants pleaded guilty.
 The case was prosecuted in New York after it was determined that donors to the fund were from everywhere in the country, including New York.

-Charges against Shea were filed after questions arose over how donations were spent from a “We Build The Wall” campaign that raised about $25 million for a wall.
+Conspiracy and falsification of records charges against Shea were filed after questions arose over how donations were spent from a “We Build The Wall” campaign that raised about $25 million for a wall.
 Only a few miles of wall were built.

 Prosecutors said Shea and other fund organizers promised investors that all donations would fund a wall, but Shea and the others eventually pocketed hundreds of thousands of dollars for themselves.